scikit-hep/vector/paper/paper.md

-Vector is one of the few Lorentz vector libraries that offer a Pythonic interface but a compiled computational backend, with the others being Coffea's vector module (depends on vector), PyROOT [@root:2020]'s LorentzVectors and TLorentzVector classes, and hepvector [@hepvector] (deprecated in favor of vector).
+Vector is one of the few Lorentz vector libraries that offer a Pythonic interface but a compiled computational backend, with the others being Coffea's vector module (depends on vector), PyROOT's [@root:2020] LorentzVectors and TLorentzVector classes, and HEPvector [@hepvector] (deprecated in favor of vector).
 Although vector was written with high energy physics in mind, it is a general-purpose library that can be used for any scientific or engineering application.
 The library houses a set of diverse backends, three numerical backends